Ensemble Kalman Methods: A Mean Field Perspective: Appendix B (Lorenz '96 Multiscale)

-If $\eps \ll 1$ then the dynamics for the $w=\{w_{\ell,j}\}$ governed (\ref{eq:l96ms}b) evolve on a much faster timescale than the dynamics for the $v=\{v_{\ell}\}$ governed by (\ref{eq:l96ms}a).
+for suitable definitions of $F,R.$ If $\eps \ll 1$ then the dynamics for the $w$ governed (\ref{eq:l96ms2}b) evolve on a much faster timescale than the dynamics for the $v$ governed by (\ref{eq:l96ms2}a).
 Thus it is a reasonable approximation to think of $v$ as frozen in (\ref{eq:l96ms}b).
-In the following let $\overline{w}=\{\overline{w}_\ell\}.$ If we assume that the dynamics of $w$ with $v$ frozen is ergodic with invariant measure $\mu^v(dw)$ (a measure in $w$, parameterized by $v$) then the averaging principle \cite{vanden2003fast,abdulle2012heterogeneous,pavliotis2008multiscale} suggests that we may make the approximation
+If we assume that the dynamics of $w$ with $v$ frozen are ergodic with invariant measure $\mu^v(dw)$ (a measure in $w$, parameterized by $v$) then the averaging principle \citep{vanden2003fast,abdulle2012heterogeneous,pavliotis2008multiscale} suggests that we may make the approximation

-If we also invoke the approximation $M_\ell(v) \approx m(v_\ell)$, which is shown to be valid for large $J$ in \cite{fatkullin2004computational}, then we arrive at the singlescale Lorenz '96 model \eqref{eq:l96}.
-This program of analysis for the Lorenz '96 model, and studies of the validity of the resulting singlescale approximation, was established in the paper \cite{fatkullin2004computational}.
-The function $m(\cdot)$ is not given explicitly, but may be fit to data in various different ways, as explained in \cite{fatkullin2004computational}.
-Figure \ref{fig:multiscale_m} shows such an $m$, fit using Gaussian process regression methodology as detailed in Subsection 4.3 of \cite{burov2021kernel}.
+If we also invoke the approximation $M_\ell(v) \approx m(v_\ell)$, which is shown to be valid for large $J$ in \citet{fatkullin2004computational}, then we arrive at the singlescale Lorenz '96 model \eqref{eq:l96}.
+This program of analysis for the Lorenz '96 model, and studies of the validity of the resulting singlescale approximation, was established in the paper \citet{fatkullin2004computational}.
+The function $m(\cdot)$ is not given explicitly, but may be fit to data in various different ways, as explained in \citet{fatkullin2004computational}.
+Figure \ref{fig:multiscale_m} shows such an $m$, fit using Gaussian process regression methodology as detailed in Subsection 4.3 of \citet{burov2021kernel}.